Titanium dioxide: Pigment

 First mass-produced in 1916, titanium dioxide is the most widely used white pigment because of its brightness and very high refractive index, in which it is surpassed only by a few other materials (see list of indices of refraction).
 Titanium dioxide crystal size is ideally around 220 nm (measured by electron microscope) to optimize the maximum reflection of visible light.
-However, abnormal grain growth is often observed in titanium dioxide, particularly in its rutile phase.
-The occurrence of abnormal grain growth brings about a deviation of a small number of crystallites from the mean crystal size and modifies the physical behaviour of TiO_{2}.
-The optical properties of the finished pigment are highly sensitive to purity.
-As little as a few parts per million (ppm) of certain metals (Cr, V, Cu, Fe, Nb) can disturb the crystal lattice so much that the effect can be detected in quality control.
 Approximately 4.6 million tons of pigmentary TiO_{2} are used annually worldwide, and this number is expected to increase as use continues to rise.

-TiO_{2} is also an effective opacifier in powder form, where it is employed as a pigment to provide whiteness and opacity to products such as paints, coatings, plastics, papers, inks, foods, supplements, medicines (i.e. pills and tablets), and most toothpastes; in 2019 it was present in two-thirds of toothpastes on the French market.
-In paint, it is often referred to offhandedly as "brilliant white", "the perfect white", "the whitest white", or other similar terms.
+TiO_{2} is also an effective opacifier in powder form, where it is employed as a pigment to provide whiteness and opacity to products such as paints, coatings, plastics, papers, inks, toners, foods, supplements, medicines (i.e. pills and tablets), and most toothpastes; in 2019, it was present in two-thirds of toothpastes on the French market.
+In paint, it may be called "brilliant white", "the perfect white", "the whitest white", or other similar terms.
 Opacity is improved by optimal sizing of the titanium dioxide particles.

-Additive for food
+Food additive

 Often used as color in food, it is commonly found in ice creams, chocolates, all types of candy, creamers, desserts, marshmallows, chewing gum, pastries, spreads, dressings, cakes, some cheeses, and many other foods.
 It is permitted in many countries, but was banned for use in food by the European Union in 2022.
-While permitted in the United States, Mars removed it from their Skittles confectionery in 2025, although a class-action lawsuit against the use of titanium dioxide in Skittles had been dismissed in 2022.